‘Sleeping giant’ MotoGP awakens in Qatar, with eyes on US – and a little help from rapper Pitbull and AI | KRDO

 “[The new TV deal] is hugely significant for us,” Rossomondo said.
 “For us, what makes it so special is that this sport is custom made for the American audience, so we’re thrilled about that.”

-MotoGP enjoyed its third-best attended season in 2023, with almost three million fans going to events across the year.
-The first half of the season saw a record 1.6 million fans walk through the gates.
+MotoGP saw the best attended season in its history in 2023, with three million fans going to events across the year.

 But the sport has struggled to make inroads in the United States, where Formula One has recently enjoyed burgeoning interest and popularity.